 For most women, the underlying cause reveals to them something they may have suspected but never focused on – their menstrual cycles are irregular.
 Many women have irregular periods resulting in irregular ovulation.
 Some women may ovulate sporadically and others menstruate, but don’t ovulate, and some don’t ovulate or menstruate.
 Many medical conditions can also contribute to a woman’s infertility.
 In fact, most cases of infertility are due to underlying medical problems and health-related issues.

 Dr. Allon understands the importance of ovulation and the different medical treatments available for women just like you.
 He understands that most of the ovulation inefficiencies a woman experiences can be easily treated.
-He finds and pinpoints the root cause of irregular or non-ovulation and designs a treatment plan tailored to each patient outlining the keys to success.
+He finds and pinpoints the root cause of irregular or not ovulating and designs a treatment plan tailored to each patient outlining the keys to success.
 Here are a few things to consider about specific types of ovulation irregularities.

 What is the cause of not being able to ovulate regularly?